diegomarquez/game-builder/examples/empty/README.md

 **********
 **********

-* main.js

-This is the main requirejs module for the application.
-Of particular interes is the following code.
+[**main.js**][main]

+This is your applications main entry point.
+It's a requirejs module that executes a function when loaded.
+In that function you should put your apps initialization code.
+In this case the following.

 ```javascript
 	gjs.game.on("init", this, function() {